 Of those surveyed, 94 percent felt that their operations would be positively impacted by digitalization two or three years after making the transformation.
 Over half of those leaders expect the impact to be considerable.

-During the pandemic, many companies that underwent some form of digital transformation managed to introduce remote monitoring and operations while legacy systems were put to the test.
+Many companies that underwent some form of digital transformation during the pandemic introduced remote monitoring and operations.
+Meanwhile, legacy systems were put to the test.
 With a greater sense of data-driven operational efficiency in place, such early adopters could maintain performance metrics in those challenging first two years of the pandemic.
 Fortunately, the survey also revealed that underprepared companies have since taken a deeper dive into the value-add solutions that digital transformation offers, investing in the lifecycle of their facilities.

 The Covid-19 pandemic gave to a quick rise in companies scaling digitalization.
 Over 50 percent of survey respondents mentioned deploying digitalization as a cost management driver across multiple facilities, while 25 percent had done so in at least one facility.
 Many expect their investment in digitalization will begin to significantly impact their operations within a couple of years.